-The mining industry is the bedrock on which modern South Africa has been built.
-Mining also remains vital to the country's economy, for it currently provides jobs (directly and indirectly) to some 1.5 million people.
+Any such assessment must examine all the risks in state-controlled beneficiation, as described in Section 6 of this submission.
+It must also include an evaluation of the economic importance of the mining industry.
+This industry is, of course, the bedrock on which modern South Africa has been built.
+Mining also remains vital to the country's economy, for it still provides employment (directly and indirectly) to some 1.5 million people.
 It also helps to bring in foreign investment, generate tax revenues, and bolster the country's export earnings.

-South Africa has virtually unparalleled mineral riches, a Citibank survey in 2010 estimating the value of its mineral resources at \$2.5 trillion.
+Also relevant is the fact that South Africa has virtually unparalleled mineral riches, a Citibank survey in 2010 estimating the value of its mineral resources at \$2.5 trillion.
 This puts the country far ahead of both Australia and Russia, whose resources are estimated at \$1.6 trillion each.

-Despite South Africa's extraordinary mineral wealth, its mining industry has performed far below its potential for the past 15 years.
-Even during the global commodities boom from 2001 to 2008, the country's mining industry shrank by 1% a year, whereas the mining sectors in other states expanded by 5% a year on average over this period.
+Though these enormous mineral resources ought to be a vital foundation for increased prosperity for all South Africans, the mining industry has in fact performed far below its potential for the past 15 years.
+Even during the global commodities boom from 2001 to 2008, as the National Development Plan (NDP) has pointed out, the country's mining industry shrank by 1% a year, whereas the mining sectors in other states expanded by 5% a year on average over this period.

-The National Development Plan (NDP) identifies this poor performance as 'an opportunity lost'.
-It also acknowledges that much of the fault lies with the vague and uncertain terms of the MPRDA.
+The NDP identifies this poor performance as 'an opportunity lost'.
+It also puts the blame for it on the vague and uncertain terms of the MPRDA.
 It thus urges that the MPRDA be amended to 'ensure a predictable, competitive and stable regulatory framework'.

 Far from complying with the NDP's recommendation, the Bill makes the regulatory framework even more unpredictable, arbitrary, and unstable.
 It does so by giving the mining minister a broad and unfettered discretion in various important spheres, as earlier outlined.
 Instead of helping South Africa to compete more effectively with other mining countries, the Bill will make it even more difficult for the local mining industry to attract much-needed international and domestic investment.
 It will also make it far more challenging for companies to maintain, let alone expand, their mining operations.
-Even more jobs are thus likely to be lost, while mining's contributions to revenue, export earnings, and gross domestic product (GDP) could all decline.
+Even more jobs are thus likely to be lost, while mining's contributions to revenue, export earnings, and GDP could all decline.